 Syria - Kurds

-There are around two-and-a-half million Kurds in Syria.
+There are around 2.5 million Kurds in Syria.
 They speak Kurdish (the Kirimanji dialect), but most speak Arabic, too, and many Kurds have at least partially assimilated into Arab society.
 Most are Sunni Muslims.
 About a third of them live in the foothills of the Taurus Mountains north of Aleppo, and an equal number along the Turkish border in the Jazirah.
 A further 10 per cent can be found in the vicinity of Jarabulus north-east of Aleppo, and from 10-15 per cent in the Hayy al-Akrad (Quarter of the Kurds) on the outskirts of Damascus.

 The Kurdish community of Kurd Dagh and some in Jarablus has been in existence for centuries, and is more assimilated into Arab culture.
 The larger community of Kurds in Jazira was largely composed of those who fled the Turkish Republic during the repression there in the 1920s.
 It is among these Kurds that national awareness and tension with the Arab majority has been most acute.